Face ID: Use with face masks

+During the COVID-19 pandemic, face masks were employed as a public and personal health control measure against the spread of SARS-CoV-2.
+Face ID at the time was incompatible with face masks, with Apple stating "Face ID is designed to work with your eyes, nose and mouth visible."
+With the release of iOS 13.5, Apple added a feature that automatically brought up the passcode screen if it detected that the user was wearing a mask.
+Apple was criticized for not addressing these issues with the release of the iPhone 12, but was praised for the lack of inclusion of Face ID in favor of Touch ID integration into the power button on the fourth-generation iPad Air.

+In April 2021, Apple released iOS 14.5 and watchOS 7.4 with an option to allow Apple Watch to act as a backup if Face ID fails due to face masks.
+In March 2022, Apple released iOS 15.4 which adds mask-compatible Face ID for iPhone 12 and later devices.

 Technology

-Face ID's technology is based on PrimeSense's previous work with low-cost infrared depth perception that was the basis of the Kinect motion sensor for the Xbox console line from Microsoft; Apple had acquired PrimeSense in 2013 after Microsoft started to wane on the use of Kinect.
+The technology powering Face ID was based on PrimeSense's previous work with low-cost infrared depth perception, which was the basis for the Kinect motion sensor used in the Xbox console line.
 Face ID is based on a facial recognition sensor that consists of two parts: a vertical-cavity surface-emitting laser dot projector module that projects more than 30,000 infrared dots onto the user's face, and an infrared camera module that reads the pattern.
 The pattern is projected from the laser using an Active Diffractive Optical Element which divides the beam into 30,000 dots.

+The TrueDepth camera uses infrared light to create a 3D map of users unique facial identity.
+This map is compared with the registered face using a secure subsystem, and the user is authenticated if the two faces match sufficiently.
+The system can recognize faces with glasses, clothing, makeup, and facial hair, and it adapts to changes in appearance over time.
+Concerns regarding the safety of longterm infrared facial screening has been debated and studied.

 The pattern is encrypted and sent to a local "Secure Enclave" in the device's CPU to confirm a match with the registered face.
 The stored facial data is a mathematical representation of key details of the face, and it is inaccessible to Apple or other parties.
 To avoid involuntary authentication, the system requires the user to open their eyes and look at the device to attempt a match, although this can be disabled through an accessibility setting.
-Face ID is temporarily disabled and the user's passcode is required after 5 unsuccessful scans, 48 hours of inactivity, restarting the device, or if two of the device's both side buttons are held briefly.
+Face ID is temporarily disabled and the user's passcode is required after 5 unsuccessful scans, 48 hours of inactivity, restarting the device, or if both of the device's side buttons are held briefly.